wbamberg/idl-reference/docs/nsIIdleService.md

 Removing an observer will remove it once, for the idle time you specify.
 If you have added an observer multiple times, you will need to remove it just as many times.

+## Attributes ##

+### idleTime ###

+The amount of time in milliseconds that has passed since the last user activity.

+If we do not have a valid idle time to report, 0 is returned (this can happen if the user never interacted with the browser at all, and if we are also unable to poll for idle time manually).